rundeck/rundeck/docs/en/00-introduction/00-chapter1.md

 definitions and execution history in a relational database.
 Output from command and job executions is saved on disk.

 RunDeck distributed command execution is performed using SSH.
+SSH connections are made using key-based authentication.
-Either key-based or username/password authentication is supported.
-The RunDeck server configuration includes settings to define the outbound user that must also be allowed by the remote hosts.
+RunDeck server configuration includes settings to define the outbound user allowed by the remote hosts.
 Remote machines are not required to make SSH connections back to the server.

 ![RunDeck architecture](figures/fig0001.png)